 Mechanisms for waste management are used to prevent waste generation and to promote recycling and usage of waste as an energy source, as well as the development of disposal methods

-The countries of the EU have achieved reduction in emissions of air pollutants using measures and activities during a twenty-year period, while EPS will – regardless of the year of Serbia’s accession to the EU –reduce its specific emissions to the level prescribed by EU Directives (even below) in the following seven years, which will contribute to significant reduction of the total emissions of the Republic of Serbia.
+The countries of the EU have achieved a reduction in emissions of air pollutants using measures and activities during a twenty-year period, while EPS will – regardless of the year of Serbia’s accession to the EU –reduce its specific emissions to the level prescribed by EU Directives (even below) in the following seven years, which will contribute to a significant reduction of the total emissions of the Republic of Serbia.
 The effects of measures that will be applied by EPS until 2026 imply emission reductions of NOx for 45.93%, then SO2 for 92.25%, as well as 83.72% of dust particles.

 In accordance with the obligations taken on within the framework of the Energy Community, in December 2015, Serbia has submitted to the Secretariat of the Energy Community a preliminary National Emission Reduction Plan (NERP) and the preliminary list of plants that will use the “opt-out” mechanism.
 This mechanism involves the limited operation of plants – 20,000 hours of operation for the period 2018 – 2023.
 After that period, the plant is either closed down or its emission must be harmonized with the values of emissions for new plants.
 It has been already prescribed duty for new plants built after 2018 to have airborne emissions that are in accordance with the strictest limited values of the Industrial Emissions Directive.